ooflorent/graphql-parser/README.md

 ## Usage

-`graphql-parser` exposes a tagged template function for parsing GraphqL queries.
+`graphql-parser` exposes a tagged template function for parsing GraphQL queries.
 It outputs a function generating a JS object describing the query.

 ```js
 import graphql from 'graphql-parser'